-Frequently Asked Questions on Application Procedures for Authorization of Unit Trusts and Mutual Funds under the Revamped Process
+Frequently Asked Questions on Application Procedures for Authorization of Unit Trusts and Mutual Funds under the Revamped Process (For new fund applications received on or after 9 November 2015)

 This FAQ is prepared by the Investment Products Division and aims to provide basic information to market practitioners concerning the application procedures for authorization of unit trusts and mutual funds, subject to the SFC Handbook for Unit Trusts and Mutual Funds, Investment-Linked Assurance Schemes and Unlisted Structured Investment Products ("Handbook"), including the Code on Unit Trusts and Mutual Funds ("UT Code") therein.
-Applicants are encouraged to contact the relevant case team in the Investment Products Division of the Securities and Futures Commission (the "SFC") if in doubt on any specific issues arising from the application/interpretation of the Handbook or this FAQ.
+Applicants are encouraged to contact the relevant case team in the Investment Products Division of the Securities and Futures Commission (the "Commission" or "SFC") if in doubt on any specific issues arising from the application/interpretation of the Handbook or this FAQ.
 Please note that each application for authorization is considered on a case-by-case basis.